sgmurphy/wordpress-plugins/autodescription/readme.txt

 == Installation ==

-= This plugin requires: =
+### This plugin requires:

 * PHP 7.4 or higher.
 * WordPress 5.9 or higher.
 * Any modern browser for administration.

-= Installation instructions: =
+### Installation instructions:

 1. Install **The SEO Framework** either via your WordPress dashboard using plugin search or by uploading the files to your server.
 1. Either network-activate this plugin or activate it on a single site.
 1. That's it!
 The plugin now optimizes your website for SEO.
 It also protects your website against SEO attacks.

-= This plugin auto-configures its global settings =
+### This plugin auto-configures its global settings

 However, it would be best if you read up on our [plugin setup guide](https://theseoframework.com/?p=2428) to get the most out of The SEO Framework.

-= This plugin auto-configures SEO meta settings =
+### This plugin auto-configures SEO meta settings

 However, you may want to read up on our [page improvement guide](https://theseoframework.com/?p=2663) to learn how you can optimize your pages.

-= Get more SEO power =
+### Get more SEO power

 Optionally, also install our free [Extension Manager](https://theseoframework.com/?p=2760) plugin for additional SEO solutions.

 == Screenshots ==

 1. The SEO Framework shows you how your site is performing, at a glance.
-These are what we call the SEO Bar.
+Thedse are what we call the SEO Bar.
 2. Hover over, tap on, or focus any SEO Bar item and it will tell you what's asserted from your environment.
 3. The SEO meta box is displayed on all pages.
 It's everything you need.
 Here you can see the pixel counters.
 4. These SEO settings are shown on the term edit screen.
 It seamlessly blends into your WordPress interface.